 The Modoc County region has few documents related to transportation security/emergency preparedness in place.
 The General Plan safety element discusses how proper land use planning is an important method of limiting the effect of wildfire on Modoc County residents.
 A Modoc County Emergency Preparedness Plan was adopted in 1981.
-The plan provides a basis for coordinating the operations and resources necessary to meet the requirements of an emergency but does not include a description of evacuation routes.
-In 2004, Modoc County adopted an Emergency Operation Plan.
+The plan provides a basis for coordinating the operations and resources necessary to meet the requirements of an emergency Duration Plan.
 The purpose of the plan is to provide for the continuity of government during emergencies, describe and define the Modoc County emergency organization and responsibilities of those participating in the emergency plan, and provide guidance for disaster education and training.
+The Modoc County Emergency Services has implemented a Code Red system for notifying residents of emergency events.